McPringle/komunumo/README.md

 }
 ```

 The `onApplicationStarted()` method is invoked after *Komunumo* has initialized but before it starts accepting requests.
 Currently, plugins must be part of the *Komunumo* source tree.
-Please add a package below `org.komunumo.plugin` for your plugin source.
+Please add a package below `app.komunumo.plugin` for your plugin source.
 External JAR-based plugins are not yet supported but may be added in a future version (see issue [#105](https://github.com/McPringle/komunumo/issues/105)).

 ## Copyright and License